g1mv/density/README.md

 **Quick bench**

+DENSITY features an **integrated in-memory benchmark**.
+After building the project (see [build](#build)), a *benchmark* executable will be present in the build directory.
+If run without arguments, usage help will be displayed.

 File used : enwik8 (100 MB)

 Platform : MacBook Pro, OSX 10.10.3, 2.3 GHz Intel Core i7, 8Gb 1600 MHz DDR, SSD, compiling with Clang/LLVM 6.1.0